Running of the Bulls Checklist

 Over is gonna be a lot slower and a lot more difficult.
 You know those nightmares where you can’t run fast enough?
 It’s exactly like that, except you’re climbing instead of running and you’re trying to escape bulls instead of monsters and it’s not actually a dream, it’s definitely very real.

-You’re gonna be running from bulls, actual real BULLS.
+You’re gonna be running from bulls, actual real BULLS, and running with bulls is kind of a bad idea.
 And in all that excitement, you probably shouldn’t rule out the possibility of pissing yourself.
 Once the run ends, the streets of Pamplona will come alive with the best fiesta you’ll go to this summer or maybe ever – depends on how many other Stoke festivals you come to really.
 It will be an endless night of drinking, dancing and celebrating the fact that you survived.
 Enjoying this new appreciation for life will probably be that much better if it’s not a life where you smell like piss.

 If you fall down, definitely don’t try to get up.